You Have Bed Bugs. What should you do to prepare to have them treated?

-In order to provide an effective treatment, there is work you (the customer) must do in order to assure this treatment works the first time.
+In order to provide effective treatment, there is work you (the customer) must do in order to ensure this treatment works the first time.

-Below are a list of steps you should have done prior to our arrival:
+Below is a list of steps you should have done prior to our arrival:

-- All dressers and night stands are to be empty, drawers pulled out and ready for treatment.
+- All dressers and nightstands are to be empty, and drawers pulled out and ready for treatment.
 The closets should be void of all clutter.

 - The floor should be void of all clutter and thoroughly vacuumed prior to our treatment.

-- Upon completion and 2 hours has lapsed, enter the home and open the windows to let it air out for a half hour.
-Before bringing in any of the removed items, vacuum thoroughly in every room, wipe down counter tops and any flat surface of residue, mop hard floor surfaces.
+- Upon completion and after 2 hours has lapsed, enter the home and open the windows to let it air out for a half hour.
+Before bringing in any of the removed items, vacuum thoroughly in every room, wipe down countertops and any flat surface of residue, and mop hard floor surfaces.

-- It is recommended that you vacuum at least once a day for the next 2 weeks and empty/remove the debris from the vacuum and dispose of it outside of your home.
+- It is recommended that you vacuum at least once a day for the next two weeks and empty/remove the debris from the vacuum and dispose of it outside of your home.

 - Spray disinfectant should be used on mattresses and bedding at least once a week thereafter.
 It is a viable deterrent to future bed bug infestations.